 Mastery of spell craft, giving Virgil the power to bend elements of nature with their willpower, except for those that conflict with his attribute as an undead. some examples of these conflicts, for instance; healing magic, summoning a torrential downpour of water, and commanding plants or animals other than his familiars..

 Deciphering a wide variety of arcane languages and runes.

 Can communicate with ethereal beings such as elementals and spirits.

-Virgil avoids the practice of necromancy because of his moral compass.
-Despite this, he has a natural affinity for raising and commanding undead, instilling decay in any living flesh at will, and opening portals or communications to the lower planes of existence (Hell/the underworld/etc.) and those that reside within it.
+Virgil avoids the practice of black magics because of his moral compass.
+Despite this, he has a natural affinity for raising and commanding undead, instilling decay in any living flesh at will, and opening portals or communications to the lower planes of existence (Hell/the underworld/the netherrealms/whatever you’d like to call it) and those that reside within it.